StefanosTouf/captain-logbeard/README.md

 }
 ```
 #### Complex customization
-A lot of information can be found in the actual message of each log that the syslog format cannot account for.
+A lot of information can be found in the actual message of each log.
+This is something the syslog format alone cannot account for.

 Lets say that all our apps follow the same log format:
 ```
 Event: message message message message message message message
 ```
+*this text will be found at the end of each syslog message, according to the rfc 5424 standard*

 We can tell the captain to extract each part of our logs and store them in their own columns using the optional `custom_fields` configuration option along with the normal `fields` configuration.

 ```json